SampleEnvironment/secop-site/source/intro/first-use.rst

     }

 Commmands are like functions that you can call on a module, they can have arguments and results.
-Here, we will only look at the `_s` command, since the predefined `stop` has no arguments and no result.
+Here, we will only look at the ``_s`` command, since the predefined ``stop`` has no arguments and no result.
 All the information is included in the datainfo field.
-Every command in SECoP can only have a single argument, to make multi-argument functions, one has to use either a tuple or a struct, as shown above, where there are two named arguments `a` and `b`.
+Every command in SECoP can only have a single argument, to make multi-argument functions, one has to use either a tuple or a struct, as shown above, where there are two named arguments ``a`` and ``b``
 These follow the same rules as the parameter datatype definitions.

 ~~~~~~~~~~~